A Complete Guide to General and Specific Licenses

 What is OFAC license?

-An OFAC license is an official authorization from the Office of Foreign Assets Control that allows a legal entity or individual to conduct a transaction or engage in an activity that would otherwise be prohibited under the current sanctions regime.
+An OFAC license is an official authorization from the US Department of the Treasury’s Office of Foreign Assets Control that allows a legal entity or individual to engage in a transaction or activity that would otherwise be prohibited under the current sanctions regime.
 Essentially, it is a legal exception to the general prohibition rule.
 The license does not lift the sanctions but merely grants the right to perform a specific, clearly defined action.

 How to apply for OFAC license?

-Applying for an OFAC license generally refers to a request for a Specific License, which is issued for a particular, unique operation.
+Applying for an OFAC license generally refers to a request for a General or Specific License, which is issued for a particular, unique operation.
 The process is formalized and requires thorough preparation.

 How to check OFAC license?

-Specific License.
-This is an individual, non-public document issued to a specific applicant.
+- Specific License: This is an individual, non-public document issued to a specific applicant.
 It is impossible to verify someone else’s specific license, as this is confidential information.
-If you yourself submitted the application, you can check its status on the OFAC Licensing Portal using the assigned Case ID.
+If you yourself applied, you can check its status on the OFAC Licensing Portal using the assigned Case ID.
 If a counterparty claims to have a specific license for a transaction with you, they must provide you with a copy of it.
 The authenticity of such a document can be indirectly confirmed by ensuring that it is issued on official letterhead and contains all necessary attributes.

 What are two types of license used by OFAC?